AlifNajwan/AlifNAjwan/README.md

 <h3 align="center">A.N.A.M | Student & Developer</h3>

 ## 👨‍💻 About Me
-Hello, my name is **Alif Najwan Azhim M** from Banjarmasin, South Borneo, Indonesia.
-A Student, Technician of [FrostAlpha's Stronghold](https://discord.gg/ak4mkfnq) as a Programming Enthusiast.
+Hello, let me introduce myself, Alif Najwan Azhim M or known as A.N.A.M and now I am a student at Muhammadiyah University Semarang majoring in Informatics. and I have experience as a technician at.
+[FrostAlpha's Stronghold](https://discord.gg/R2HyPUasfr
+)

 <p align="center">
   <!-- Social Badges -->